-- a.
-Tourist Police The City government, through the Department of Public Order and Safety and reinforced by the Quezon City Police District and barangay peace and security officers, shall designate tourist police to maintain peace, safety and order within the tourism district and shall strictly apprehend violators.
-They shall be assigned in tourist information centers, main streets and other strategic areas within the tourism district. - b.
-Emergency Calling Stations and Helpdesks/Hotlines - these shall be established in accessible areas with helpdesk operators who are well-versed in both Filipino and English languages. - c.
-Closed-Circuit Television (CCTV) Cameras hightelevision definition closed-circuit cameras shall be installed in traffic light posts, street lamps or other key points in the area.
+- b.
+Emergency Calling Stations and Helpdesks/Hotlines these shall be established in accessible areas with helpdesk operators who are well-versed in the Filipino, English, and Chinese languages. - c.
+Closed-Circuit Television (CCTV) Cameras high-definition closed-circuit television (CCTV) cameras shall be installed in traffic light posts, street lamps or other key points in the area.
 These shall be connected to a command center manned by technical personnel who shall provide real-time updates for rapid response/assistance to ensure peace and security within the tourism district.